 Just steps from Hayes Valley San Francisco, you will find the ballet, symphony, and opera.
 Each one has a different season and you will find at least one of them performing every month.
 Check out their schedules for upcoming shows below.

 The new SF Jazz Center is another great addition to this area.
 You will find it on the corner of Franklin and Fell.
 The center has several stages and offers a variety of performances each week.

-The Nourse Theater is another great find here.
+The Sydney Goldstein Theater is another great find here.
 They feature live radio broadcasts with an audience.
 Previous guests include people such as Maggie Nelson, Annie Leibovitz and Daniel Alarcon.

 A new addition to the Hayes Valley San Francisco neighborhood is a local outdoor beer garden called Biergarten.
 This traditional German beer garden serves both German beers and locally produced foods.
 It's one of the best ways to mix with the locals.

 During the summer, the beer garden is typically open from 3 pm to 9 pm on Wednesday and Thursday, 12 pm to 9 pm on Friday and Saturday, and from 12 pm to 8 pm on Sunday.